-A key component of BCLC's governance framework is the "Shareholder's Letter of Expectations", an agreement between the Minister, on behalf of Government, and BCLC's Board.
-This agreement, intended to define and promote a positive and cooperative working relationship, establishes BCLC's mandate and identifies Government's strategic priorities and performance expectations for BCLC.
+A key component of our governance framework is the "Shareholder's Letter of Expectations", a mutual commitment between the Minister, on behalf of Government, and BCLC's Board.
+This letter, intended to define and promote a positive and cooperative working relationship, supports BCLC's mandate and identifies Government's strategic priorities and performance expectations for BCLC.
 Government directs BCLC to take specific actions and our actions and the status of our activities to implement them are shown in the following chart.